KKonaW/Replacer-Skill-for-Tera-Starscape-Menma/README.md

 (example)
 { job: 2, group: 20, enabled: true, to: 212000, instance: true, replace: true},

-## -To Enable or Disble skills go to "skill.js" and add or remove /* at the start of the skill and close it with */
+## -To Enable or Disble skills go to "skill.js" and add or remove /* and  */

 (example)